robotics-upo/Radar_experiments/README.md

 You can downlaod the repository and execute ```./scripts/install_fusion_dependencies.sh``` it will install APT packages and downlaod necessary repos to avoid doing it manually.

 To test the radar and lidar fusion node you will need a dataset.
-You can download [here](https://www.dropbox.com/s/qr5nr5gbng1jflh/2020-12-01-13-21-03.bag?dl=0) a bag containing pointcloud and radar data from December experiments.
-Download to your home folder and launch the main launch as it follows:
+You can download it [here](https://www.dropbox.com/s/qr5nr5gbng1jflh/2020-12-01-13-21-03.bag?dl=0) a bag containing pointcloud and radar data from December experiments.
+Download into your home folder and launch the main launch as it follows:

 ```
-roslaunch radar_experiments fuse_radar_lidar.launch bag_name:=2020-12-01-13-21-03
+roslaunch radar_experiments localize_with_gt.launch gt_filename:=stats_radar_$CONTADOR.txt localize_method:=fusion
 ```

 It will run the fusion node and launch a rviz visualization window where you can select which pointclouds you want to visualize.